Life in Sacramento and beyond

 Some Useful Links On the Surrounding Regions:

 Sports enthusiasts will also find Sacramento's climate and opportunities ideal.
-The American River Bike Trail follows 30 miles of riverfront, from downtown's historic "Old Sacramento: " to the Folsom Lake state recreation area.
+The follows 30 miles of riverfront, from downtown's historic "Old Sacramento: " to the Folsom Lake state recreation area.
 Horseback riding, golf and tennis are year-round activities.
 Areas for skiing, hiking, camping, rock climbing, mountain biking, fishing, boating and rafting are also readily accessible.
 Additionally, the Sacramento and surrounding areas offer a variety of professional and semi-professional sporting events throughout year, from basketball, to auto racing to tennis.

 Links for Ongoing Sporting Events: